rehierl/node-tree-outliner/3-basic-design/3-1-0-design-2.md

 a known section.

-A section is considered to be "closed" as soon as it is no longer allowed to associate any further nodes with it.
+A section is considered to be "closed" as soon as it is no longer allowed to associate any further subsequent nodes with it.

 (open -> closed)
 A section can only change its state to "closed", if its current state is "open".
+A section's "closed" state is the final state of a section.
+That is, once a section's state is "closed", no further state transitions are allowed.

 <!-- ======================================================================= -->
 ## derived statements

 **CLARIFICATION**
 The event that is used to create and initialize a new section object (e.g. the enter event of its sectioning node) is said to represent a section's "create" event.
-Likewise, the event used to open a section is referred to as a section's "open" event, and the event used to close a section as the section's "close" event.
+Likewise, the event used to open a section is referred to as the section's "open" event, and the event used to close a section as the section's "close" event.

-No other operation is allowed to be executed during such an event.
+No other operation with regards to the corresponding section is allowed to be executed during such an event.
 That is, an algorithm is not allowed to associate any nodes with the corresponding section (i.e. add nodes to it) during the execution of one of the above mentioned events.
-These events are only allowed to change a the state of a section.
+These events are only allowed to change the state of a section.

 However, a single node event can still be used to execute multiple section events.
 A node event can still create, initialize and open a declared section.
 Also, a single node event could technically open and close a section.
-Obviously, and in the latter case, such a section would always count as being empty.
+Obviously, and in the latter case, such a section would then always be empty.

 **CLARIFICATION**
 A section that counts as being "initialized" is neither "open" nor "closed".

-The goal must be to have clear definitions, for each and every section, which clearly state when a section has to be opened and when it has to closed.
+The goal must be to have clear definitions, for each and every section, which state when a section has to be opened and when it has to closed.
 That is, it must count as an implementation, or even a design error, if an implementation would try to execute an undefined state transition.

 The contents of a section, that still counts as being "initialized", must be understood to be "undefined".
 As such, no statements can be made with regards